 Getting to know Ireland and the Irish

 The best thing I did upon moving to Ireland was to engage in local experiences and create a network.
 I would recommend this to anyone who’s starting from scratch in a new place.
-I started with Couchsurfing in Dublin and Cork so I could get to know the cities and at least one person in each place.
-I signed up for HelpX and organized some work for myself in hostels around the country.
+My starting point was with Couchsurfing in Dublin and Cork so I could get to know the cities and at least one person in each place.
+Then I signed up for HelpX and organized some work for me in hostels around the country.
 Meetup was also a great way to find people with common interests.

 Prioritizing meeting people helped me in many ways.
 Most importantly, it allowed me to find support when I really needed it.

 I would be lying if I said I had complete faith in myself when I decided to move to Ireland.
 I knew it was right for me, but I was still scared.
 I’d also be lying if I said I had complete support from my family, friends and colleagues.
 I desperately wanted everything to go well to prove to them – and to myself – that I could do this.

 When I first arrived in Ireland I had about a month’s worth of bookings and help exchanges organized.
 After a week in Dublin, I was meant to volunteer in a surfers’ hostel in a remote part of the country.
 But, the day before I was supposed to leave to stay there for three weeks I got the news.
 My host told me they wouldn’t be able to host me.
 I felt like I had already failed by getting stranded after only seven days.
 My world fell apart and I had no idea what to do.
 None of that helped my level of panic.
 I called my mom, and she cried because it confirmed her fears that something would go wrong.